cfpb/design-system/docs/pages/setting-the-foundation.md

   ### Assemble multifaceted teams

-  Organizational leaders and managers should prioritize assembling teams with a diversity of lived experiences.
-Diversity is broad; it is the practice or quality of including or involving people from a range of different social and ethnic backgrounds.
+  Organizational leaders and managers should prioritize assembling teams with members that have a variety of lived experiences.
+It is a best practice to include and involve people from a range of different social and ethnic backgrounds.

-  While this includes individuals of different races, genders, religions, sexual orientations, etc., it also includes individuals of different economic, geographic, or other backgrounds.
-In a diverse environment, every person has different knowledge, perspectives, and points of view that help us make better informed decisions.
-Assembling a diverse team can be informed by individual teams running the [frames of reference](#frames-of-reference) activity and giving input to their leaders.
+  While this includes individuals of different races, genders, religions, sexual orientations, ages, and national origins, it also includes individuals of different economic, geographic, or educational backgrounds, for example.
+In a heterogeneous environment, each team member has different knowledge, perspectives, and points of view that help the group make better-informed decisions.
+Once a hetergenous team has been assembled, the [frames of reference](#frames-of-reference) activity will be useful in identifying the individual and collective biases on the team.

   ## Beginning a project